-We capitalize sales commissions, and associated fringe costs, such as payroll taxes, paid to direct sales personnel and other incremental costs of obtaining contracts with customers, provided we expect to recover those costs.
+We capitalize sales commissions and associated fringe costs, such as payroll taxes, paid to direct sales personnel and other incremental costs of obtaining contracts with customers, provided we expect to recover those costs.
 We determine that costs should be deferred based on our sales compensation plans when the commissions are incremental and would not have occurred absent the customer contract.
-As of September 30, 2020, \$0.4 million of deferred commissions are expected to be amortized within the next 12 months and are included in prepaid expenses and other assets on the consolidated balance sheets.
-The remaining \$1.1 million of deferred commissions are included in non-current other assets.
+As of March 31, 2021 and December 31, 2020, \$0.7 million and \$0.5 million, respectively, of deferred contract acquisition costs are expected to be amortized within the next 12 months and were included in prepaid expenses and other assets on the consolidated balance sheets.
+As of March 31, 2021 and December 31, 2020, the remaining \$1.9 million and \$1.4 million, respectively, of deferred contract acquisition costs were included in non-current other assets.